-The Massachusetts Fair Employment Practices Act prohibits employment practices that discriminate on the basis of national origin.
+The Massachusetts Fair Employment Practices Act prohibits employment practices that discriminate based on national origin.
 Practices that discriminate against immigrants who are legally eligible to work may constitute national origin bias within the meaning of the Act.

 The Act covers employers with six or more employees (MA Gen. Laws Ch.
 151B Sec.
 1 et seq.).